 The first time we were able to inject Paitoon with hardly any reaction at all was a very proud moment.
 The process took about two months, but now he looks forward to these training sessions.
 He comes bounding out of the yard when we call him for injection training and is usually waiting in the squeeze for us!
 In fact, he is ready for the next big milestone, which is blood draw training.

 Visitors often ask us if the cubs ever share the habitat with Mook, our elderly female clouded leopard.
-The short answer is no. On average, clouded leopards live to be about 12 years old, but Mook is 18—in fact, she is the oldest of her species in the North American population.
+The short answer is no. On average, clouded leopards live to be about 12 years old, but Mook is 18.
+In fact, she is the oldest of her species in the North American population.
 She would not appreciate having to entertain two young cubs, so while they cause trouble in the exhibit during the day, Mook takes advantage of the quiet, peaceful exhibit overnight and into the morning.

 We hope that in watching Mook, Jilian and Paitoon, visitors realize just how beautiful, intelligent and special this species is.
 There are less than 10,000 of these cats left in the world.
 It is a struggle they share with many species.
 Deforestation in Indonesia directly impacts the deep forest habitats clouded leopards need to survive.
-One way to help clouded leopards is to practice sustainable shopping—only purchase products that are palm oil free or use sustainable practices.
+One way to help clouded leopards is to practice sustainable shopping — only purchase products that are palm oil free or use sustainable practices.
 And, when traveling, seek out opportunities that allow you to observe wildlife while supporting conservation efforts that aid these and other endangered species.
 So much of what we do has an impact.
 The time to affect change is now if we hope to have clouded leopards around for generations to come.

 This story was featured in the April 2020 issue of National Zoo News.
-Though the Zoo is temporarily closed to the public, keepers continue to provide the highest quality of animal care to all of its residents.